February 27, 2026

 If pelvic symptoms have made you feel unsure of your body, you deserve an explanation that makes sense and a plan that feels doable.

-- Pelvic floor dysfunction is an umbrella term for symptoms that can involve bladder control, bowel control, pelvic pressure, and sexual comfort.¹
+- Pelvic floor dysfunction is an umbrella term for symptoms that can involve pelvic pain, bladder control, bowel control, pelvic pressure, and sexual comfort.¹

 - Pelvic care is often more than “just Kegels,” because pelvic floor muscles may need strength, relaxation, or coordination depending on what is driving symptoms.²